ryanarmstrong/nexus/README.md

 ### Installation

+Clone the repo then run `./bin/init`.
+Make sure to setup your local environment to point to the webroot, the navigate to the site and run the Drupal installation.
+In the future, support for using `drush runserver` will be added.
+For now you must handle that.

     ./bin/init   # Cleans up and prepares the repo for your project, then builds the site.
     ./bin/build  # Downloads Drupal, and the modules, themes, and libraries listed in the makefiles.